Looking to get rich next year? Unfortunately for you, nobody becomes rich overnight.

 The earlier you start investing the more time your money has to grow.
 This is why investing at a young age is so crucial.

 Even if you only have an extra $20 per week to invest you need to do it.
 Those small amounts can turn into something huge in twenty to thirty years.
 (Not sure how to invest?
 Check out our guide on how to get started investing).

 Don't know where to start?
-Open an account at one of our recommended brokers below:
+Open an account at one of our top free investing apps.

 # 3 – Avoid Debt

 Debt should be your enemy.
 Those of you with mountains of student loans have probably already figured this out.
 (If you have student debt, I recommend using Credible to see if you can lower the APR on your student loans by refinancing.
 Getting a free savings estimate from them takes 30 seconds here.)

 Debt will hold you back from so many financial opportunities.
 Make it your mission to avoid all forms of consumer debt.
 If you’re already in debt you need to first work on getting rid of it before you’ll be able to build wealth.

 # 4 – Save as Much Money as You Can

 Saving for the sake of saving is pretty pointless.
 Instead, you should create financial goals like saving for a house, car, or early retirement.

 Once you’ve come up with meaningful goals start stashing away as much money as you can.
 Save for your current goals and for your future.